Introduction:

 Community Reinforcement Approach:

-• Retention is long enough for patients to learn new life skills; and
+- Retention is long enough for patients to learn new life skills and

-• Reduction of alcohol consumption associated with cocaine use
+- Reduction of alcohol consumption associated with cocaine use

 The online version of the therapeutic training system CRA plus (TES) is available as a medical treatment by a trainee doctor in the promotion of stop and cocaine among people suffering from opioid treatment.
-The CRA version for young children solves problems of problem solving, communication and communication with skills and promotes active participation in good public and recreational activities.
+The CRA version for young children solves problems of problem-solving, communication and communication with skills and promotes active participation in good public and recreational activities.

-The matrix model provides the basis for interaction (e.g., methamphetamine and cocaine abuse) in their treatment and helps them to achieve behavior.
+The matrix model provides the basis for interaction (e.g., methamphetamine and cocaine abuse) in their treatment and helps them to achieve behaviour.
 Patients learn about important problems in transplantation and recurrence, receive advice and support from trained professionals and test self-help programs.
 Patients are tested for drug use with the help of urinalysis.

 Therapeutic drugs are most common in some of the most effective treatments, so they include antiretroviral drugs, family medicine and a group, medicinal education, and assistance in providing care.
 Detailed nursing books contain worksheets for each session; other components include family education groups, healing groups and attacking blocking groups, joint sessions, urine tests, 12 steps, reassessment and community support groups.